Suspended NDTL gets back WADA recognition: Sports Minister Anurag Thakur reveals | Health

 India is currently third in the WADA's global list of dope violators led by Russia.

-The suspension of the NDTL had prohibited it from carrying out any anti-doping activities, including all analysis of urine and blood samples.
+The suspension of the NDTL had prohibited it from carrying out any anti-doping activities, including all analyses of urine and blood samples.

+''NDTL has made rapid strides, and now its facilities are fully geared to be at par with the peer-WADA accredited labs across the globe,'' read a statement from the sports ministry.

+''In its continuous efforts to excel, NDTL has been collaborating with the National Institute of Pharmaceutical Education and Research (NIPER) Guwahati and the CSIR-IIIM Jammu for research in Anti-Doping Science.

+''NDTL has also been collaborating with other WADA accredited laboratories for strengthening its research activities and anti-doping efforts,'' it added.

-The WADA first suspended NDTL in August 2019 for a period of six months and extended the de-recognition period after its inspections showed that non-conformities still existed.
+The WADA first suspended NDTL in August 2019 for six months and extended the de-recognition period after its inspections showed that non-conformities still existed.

 The laboratory's non-conformities pertained to the International Standard for Laboratories (ISL) identified during a WADA site visit, including the isotope ratio mass spectrometry — the analytical technique of choice for confirmation of prohibited substances.